Azure/aksArc/preview/GPU/gpu.md

 ##

-## Install AKS on Azure Stack HCI or Windows Server
+## Install or Update AKS on Azure Stack HCI or Windows Server

-Visit the AKS quickstart using [PowerShell](https://docs.microsoft.com/en-us/azure-stack/aks-hci/kubernetes-walkthrough-powershell) or using [Windows Admin Center](https://docs.microsoft.com/en-us/azure-stack/aks-hci/setup) to install AKS on Azure Stack HCI or Windows Server.
+Visit the AKS quickstart using [PowerShell](https://docs.microsoft.com/en-us/azure-stack/aks-hci/kubernetes-walkthrough-powershell) or using [Windows Admin Center](https://docs.microsoft.com/en-us/azure-stack/aks-hci/setup) to install or update AKS on Azure Stack HCI or Windows Server.

 ## Enable the Preview Channel